-- p.
-If located in the PSA, an active frontage use appropriate to the PSA is provided at ground floor level.
-In all other areas active frontages are provided along strategic pedestrian routes; and - q.
+- c.
+It encourages active travel, including improvements to the legibility and accessibility of walking and cycling routes and access to public transport; - d.
+If located in the PSA, an active frontage use appropriate to the PSA is provided at ground floor level, and it can be demonstrated that there are no conflicting issues with existing main town centre uses.
+In all other areas active frontages are provided along strategic pedestrian routes; and - e.
 Appropriate parking provision is provided, including for electric vehicles and cycle storage, to meet the needs of the development and encourage sustainable town centre living. - 5.
 Major new conference and exhibition business and ancillary uses will be directed to the Conference and Exhibition Area (as shown on the Policies Map and Map 3).
 Development should support active travel connections to the wider Town Centre area. - 6.
 The council will continue to protect and enhance Telford Town Park's recreation and leisure uses together with its qualities and character.
-The impact of development on the setting of the Town Park will be considered. - 6.38 Telford Town Centre is a well-connected destination for shopping and leisure facilities.
-Policy EC5 supports the continued evolution of Telford Town Centre and its main shopping function whilst having the flexibility to allow complimentary uses which generate footfall and enhance the vitality and viability of the Centre.
-It is recognised that Town Centres need to diversify as a result of the change in shopping patterns and the trend toward working from home. - 6.39 As such Policy EC5 supports mixed use development including residential, employment, education and leisure uses where it is well connected to and enhances the function and role of Telford Town Centre. - 6.40 The council are also seeking to encourage an 'eco-system' of knowledge based industries in the Centre and are facilitating this growth such as by providing a skills hub at the Station Quarter development. - 6.41 A Primary Shopping Area (PSA) is identified on the Policies Map and includes Southwater and the indoor shopping area where retail should remain the prominent use, alongside other complementary uses.
+The impact of development on the setting of the Town Park will be considered. - 8.39 Telford Town Centre is a well-connected destination for shopping and leisure facilities.
+Policy EC6 supports the continued evolution of Telford Town Centre and its main shopping function whilst having the flexibility to allow complimentary uses which generate footfall and enhance the vitality and viability of the Centre.
+It is recognised that Town Centres need to diversify as a result of the change in shopping patterns and the trend toward working from home.

+- 8.40 As such Policy EC6 supports mixed use development including residential, employment, education and leisure uses where it is well connected to and enhances the function and role of Telford Town Centre. - 8.41 The council are also seeking to encourage an 'eco-system' of knowledge based industries in the Centre and are facilitating this growth including the new Quad building skills and innovation hub at the Station Quarter development.
+The building will bring Harper Adams University and Telford College together with the business innovation hub to help raise learning and skills aspirations for the borough. - 8.42 A Primary Shopping Area (PSA) is identified on the Policies Map and includes Southwater and the indoor shopping area where retail should remain the prominent use, alongside other complementary uses.
 Within the PSA Secondary Frontage, a wider range of uses will be supported at ground floor where they are complementary to the function of the Centre and have active frontages.
-Beyond the PSA and Secondary Frontage, development in the Town Centre will be expected to support main town centre uses at ground floor which are complementary to the Centre. - 6.42 The Town Centre is a highly sustainable location with good access to the open space of Telford Town Park, services and facilities and therefore can support residential development.
+Beyond the PSA and Secondary Frontage, development in the Town Centre will be expected to support main town centre uses at ground floor which are complementary to the Centre. - 8.43 The Town Centre is a highly sustainable location with good access to the open space of Telford Town Park, services and facilities and therefore can support residential development.
 However, a coordinated, at scale, approach needs to be taken to avoid small piecemeal development that is isolated from other residential schemes and local services.
 Well designed, higher density major mixed use development schemes that include residential development will be supported.
 The mix and type of housing should be appropriate to multi-generational town centre living and make efficient use of land, whilst promoting the regeneration and enhancing the vitality of the Town Centre.
 Whilst the densification of development in the Centre is generally supported, where this might impact existing parking provision, evidence will be required to be submitted with planning applications to ensure the development would not displace parking to surrounding areas.

-Figure 18: Emerging Sites and Town Centre
+Figure 22: Telford Town Centre